5h3r10ck/memory-forensics-workshop/README.md

 To keep it short and sweet, Memory forensics is forensic analysis of a computer's **memory dump**.
 In our workshop we used a framework called **Volatility**.
 It is an open source memory forensics framework for incident response and malware analysis.

-You can find the memory dump we work with in this link.https://mega.nz/#!sh8wmCIL!b4tpech4wzc3QQ6YgQ2uZnOmctRZ2duQxDqxbkWYipQ
+You can find the memory dump we work with in this [link](https://mega.nz/#!sh8wmCIL!b4tpech4wzc3QQ6YgQ2uZnOmctRZ2duQxDqxbkWYipQ "link")

 - Detecting the OS version